 So, when white men served others — but not black men or white women — it challenged the supposedly natural order on which both hierarchies were founded.
 This is why male flight attendants caused such a stir.
 The airlines wouldn’t hire black men or women, so they hired white men and women.
 The men, as a result, were suspected of being not-quite-heterosexual from the get-go and have suffered the ups and downs of homophobia ever since.

 The double-definition of servile behavior as simultaneously racialized and gendered absolutely leapt out at me when I saw this commercial for Virgin Atlantic, sent in by Grace P. It captures both the race and gender dimension of a segregated workforce.
 The two women and single black man play the role of service worker, while the two white men are a pilot and an engineer.
-Each is framed as being literally born to do these jobs, thus the insistent and troubling naturalization of these hierarchical roles.Lisa Wade is a professor at Occidental College.
+Each is framed as being literally born to do these jobs, thus the insistent and troubling naturalization of these hierarchical roles.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.